Dear Parent/ Carers and Year Six

 Arriving at college

 This is a real change to primary school.
 Pupils arrive from 8:00am onwards and can use our breakfast facilities (Chartwells), Library (opens at 8:30), use their lockers, meet their friends on the playground or canteen.
-At 8:45 registration starts and pupils are expected to be in Form Classes by then.
-There are always staff and duty and we especially like to see smiles at the gate when they welcome you in each day.
+At 8:40 registration starts and pupils are expected to be in Form Classes by then.
+There are always staff on duty and we especially like to see smiles at the gate when we welcome you each day.

 Each morning and after school there are members of St Richard’s staff at the train station.
 We support pupils arriving and make sure they get on the right train in the afternoon.
 We have a fantastic working relationship with Bexhill train station staff and often work with them to solve any issues.
 If for whatever reason pupils cannot find a member of St Richard’s staff, they must seek help from staff from the train station.
 Year 11 Prefects are also on hand to help out, especially when they are on the train.
 Below is a link to Southern Rail timetables.
 The pupils have at least 19 minutes to walk from St Richard’s to the train station.
 To ensure they get to the station safely we have at least 3 members of staff on Ashdown supervising crossing the road and a Lollipop man at Bridge Road.